 Certain statements contained in this news release constitute forward-looking statements within the meaning of certain securities laws, including the Securities Act (Ontario).
 Forward-looking statements can be generally identified by the use of words such as “anticipate”, “continue”, “estimate”, “expect”, “expected”, “intend”, “may”, “will”, “project”, “plan”, “should”, “believe” and similar expressions.
-Specifically, forward-looking statements in this news release include statements respecting certain future expectations about: the Fund’s expected adjusted EBITDA range and expected placement within that range for 2020; the expected 2020 range of maintenance capital expenditures, cash interest and cash taxes; and favourable long-term fundamentals for caustic soda.
+Specifically, forward-looking statements in this news release include statements respecting certain future expectations about: the Fund’s expected adjusted EBITDA range for 2022; the expected 2022 range of long term incentive plan accruals, maintenance capital expenditures, cash interest, cash taxes and lease expense.
 Forward-looking statements in this news release describe the expectations of the Fund and its subsidiaries as of the date hereof.
 These statements are based on assumptions and involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements for a variety of reasons, including without limitation the risks and uncertainties detailed under the “RISK FACTORS” section of the Fund’s latest Annual Information Form and the “RISKS AND UNCERTAINTIES” section of the Fund’s most recent Management’s Discussion & Analysis.

 Although the Fund believes the expectations reflected in these forward-looking statements and the assumptions upon which they are based are reasonable, no assurance can be given that actual results will be consistent with such forward-looking statements, and they should not be unduly relied upon.
-With respect to the forward-looking statements contained in this news release, the Fund has made assumptions regarding: there being no significant disruptions affecting the principal manufacturing facilities; the stated North American MECU and sodium chlorate production volumes; the 2020 average caustic soda price; the stated U.S. dollar foreign exchange rate; the number of maintenance turn-arounds occurring; the 2020 average spot NE Asia caustic index; and the lack of recovery in fracking demand for HCl.
+With respect to the forward-looking statements contained in this news release, the Fund has made assumptions regarding: there being no significant North American lockdowns or stay-at-home orders issued; there being no significant disruptions affecting Chemtrade’s principal manufacturing facilities; the stated North American MECU and sodium chlorate production volumes; the length and timing of the North Vancouver facility’s turnaround and the quantum of its EBITDA impact; the 2022 average NE Asia caustic spot price index; and the stated U.S. dollar foreign exchange rate.

 Except as required by law, the Fund does not undertake to update or revise any forward-looking statements, whether as a result of new information, future events or for any other reason.
 The forward-looking statements contained herein are expressly qualified in their entirety by this cautionary statement.